Home

 • Standing in as co-lab manager and mentoring 6-12 interns per semester; providing trainings on general EEG lab tasks and research best practices

-• Co-Author on several posters in the Spring 2024 and Fall 2024 semesters
+• Co-Author on several posters each semester

 Hierarchical Taxonomy of Psychopathology (HiTOP)